Country In Which The Automobile Aspirin Were Invented: Complete Guide

 8 min read

 Aspirin and the automobile.
 Two things that shaped the 20th century more than almost anything else.
 One fits in your pocket.
-Plus, the other needs a garage.
-But here's the kicker — they were both born in the same country, within about a decade of each other Less friction, more output..
+The other needs a garage.
+But here's the kicker — they were both born in the same country, within about a decade of each other That's the part that actually makes a difference..

 What Is Aspirin, Really

 Enter Felix Hoffmann.
-Plus, young chemist at Bayer, working in Elberfeld (now part of Wuppertal).
+The salicylic acid prescription was making him sick.
+Young chemist at Bayer, working in Elberfeld (now part of Wuppertal).
 His father had rheumatoid arthritis.
-Worth adding: the salicylic acid prescription was making him sick.
 Hoffmann wanted something gentler.

 The Breakthrough That Almost Wasn't

 By 1915, it's over-the-counter.
 Some historians argue aspirin overdose actually contributed to flu mortality.
+That said, the 1918 flu pandemic cements it — doctors prescribe it by the ton.
 By 1918, it's the world's most widely used painkiller.
-Now, the 1918 flu pandemic cements it — doctors prescribe it by the ton.
 That's a rabbit hole for another day.

 The point: a German chemist at a German company, building on German chemical science, gave the world its first modern wonder drug.